We earn a commission from brands listed on this site. This influences the order and manner in which these listings are presented.

 Pet insurance is a form of insurance specifically designed to help cover the cost of medical treatments.
 In exchange for a monthly or annual fee, you’re reimbursed for veterinary expenses if your pet is sick or injured or needs specialized care.
 Most pet insurance carriers offer protection for cats and dogs, but some also cover rabbits, horses, birds, reptiles, and/or exotic pets.

-Although pet insurance policies differ from carrier to carrier, most plans are structured in a similar way around a deductible.
+Although the best pet insurance providers policies differ from carrier to carrier, most plans are structured in a similar way around a deductible.
 This is the amount you must pay out of pocket before your insurance will reimburse you for medical expenses.
 Deductibles typically range from $100 to $1,000, with some carriers offering deductibles as low as $0.

 In addition to a deductible, your policy also includes a reimbursement rate.
 This is the percentage that your insurance company will reimburse per expense after you’ve met your deductible.
 For example, if you have a $200 deductible and a reimbursement rate of 80%, a $1,000 veterinary bill will cost you $360—or $200 + (($1000 - $200) x 0.20).